hms-dbmi/spacemut/README.md

 # spacemut
-Spatial analysis of genome mutation patterns
+Spatial analysis of germline mutation patterns

 Instructions on inference of mutational processes from spatial patterns are described in https://github.com/hms-dbmi/spacemut/blob/master/vignettes/inference_processes.md